tmpreston/docs-2/docs/api/controller.md

 ### loadModel<'a>

-Loads model populated by `fetchModel` pipeline
+Loads model populated by `fetchModel` pipeline.

 **Type:** `HttpContext -> Option<'a>`

 ### getPath

-Gets path of the request - it's relative to current `router`
+Gets path of the request relative to the current `router`.

 **Type:** `HttpContext -> string`

 ### getUrl

-Gets url of the request
+Gets the request URL.

 **Type:** `HttpContext -> string option`

 ### getConfig<'a>

-Gets configuration
+Gets configuration.

 **Type:** `HttpContext -> 'a`